wkolowski/Type-Theory-Wishlist/README.md

 Add : #(E :> Expr0) -> E -> E -> E
 ```

-Now `Add` can take argumetns from any supertype of `Expr0`, which is flexible, and the result is of the biggest of these types, which guarantees maximal precision.
+Now `Add` can take arguments from any supertype of `Expr0`, which is flexible, and the result is of the biggest of these types, which guarantees maximal precision.

 But we can in fact do better.
 What we would really like to say is that `Add`s type is `E -> E -> E` where `E` is anything that supports the `Add` constructor.
 This is precisely what we can achieve using lower-bounded quantification.